joao-frohlich/cpython/Doc/library/functions.rst

 .. function:: abs(x)

    Return the absolute value of a number.
-The argument may be an integer, a floating-point number, or an object implementing :meth:`~object.__abs__`.
+The argument may be an integer, a floating point number, or an object implementing :meth:`~object.__abs__`.
    If the argument is a complex number, its magnitude is returned.